jaller200/jlpt-anki-to-json/README.md

     npm install
     npm build

-This will generate a `dist/` folder.
-To run, simply use the following command:
+To run, simply use the following command in the same folder:

     node . <ouput_dir> <anki_dir>